dansholds/grapple-comps-min/content/posts/15085-compnet-austin-winter-championship-2024.md

 Resources

-Here are a few resources to help you prepare for Competition day:
+Here are a few resources to help you prepare for Competition day-

-CN Six Weeks Training Plan: Design your 6-week training plan, available for all participants at institute.graciebarra.com to help athletes prepare for the competition.
+CN Six Weeks Training Plan- Design your 6-week training plan, available for all participants at institute.graciebarra.com to help athletes prepare for the competition.

 More Information

-For more information about the event, click on the links below:
+For more information about the event, click on the links below-